kijin/imgtext/README.md

 or resort to images.
 (Other options, such as `<canvas>`, is rarely used because the affected countries also have a major infestation of outdated browsers.)
 The former looks hideous, especially at large font sizes used in headings.
-The latter, on the other hand, suffers from several disadvantages:
+Using images, on the other hand, suffers from several disadvantages:

   - Each image needs to be created by hand, and it is difficult to maintain consistency in font size, color, etc. over a long time.